 I got my start working in a prominent “medical” dispensary in Hamilton, ON.
-I use quotations around the word medical because while we had received some training in how to recommend cannabis products to medical patients and we did have an on-site naturopathic doctor, the staff were not even close to being medical professionals.
+I use quotations around the word medical because while we had received some training in how to recommend online cannabis products to medical patients and we did have an on-site naturopathic doctor, the staff were not even close to being medical professionals.
 I often found myself in situations that were way outside of my expertise and comfort zone.

 Branding ourselves as a medical dispensary that required membership was a nice way of giving medical patients access to quality products that didn’t require them to wait for the sometimes slow LP mail orders.

 The real advantage to such a branding, however, was that generally, the police tended to leave us alone.
 We were an illegal operation, true, but at the time in Hamilton, there were over 100 illegal dispensaries throughout the city.
 Many of these places were the kind of hole in the wall, sketchy operations you might find yourself buying $3.00 grams of substandard cannabis next to a suspiciously young-looking patron from employees who may or may not have a criminal record.
 These were the realities of the grey market which Hamilton police were doing their best to suppress but for every ramshackle dispensary that got raided, two more would pop up to take their place.
 So the cops looked at us as a kind of necessary evil that gave people who were going to buy weed, either way, a safe, clean, professional environment in which to do it.

 As we got closer and closer to legalization it became clear that the newly appointed Ontario government was going to monopolize the cannabis market.
 A warning was issued to all legacy dispensaries that basically amounted to “your days are numbered, shut down”.
 Some places closed of their own free will, some were forced to close.
 As time went on I became increasingly fearful that our utopian dream was ending and that each new day could be the day the hammer came down.